google/go-containerregistry/cmd/crane/doc/crane_export.md

 ## crane export

-Export contents of a remote image as a tarball
+Export filesystem of a container image as a tarball

 ```
-crane export IMAGE TARBALL [flags]
+crane export IMAGE|- TARBALL [flags]
 ```

 ### Examples